-WFUNA's work in sustainable development focuses on climate change, the Millennium Development Goals (MDGs), and the Post-2015 Development Agenda.
+WFUNA's work in sustainable development focuses on the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).

 - Rio+20 UN Conference on Sustainable Development